Kalpana Iyer

-Kalpana Iyer (born 26 July 1956) is an Indian former actress, singer, and model, who is best known for her works in Hindi cinema throughout the 1980s and 1990s.
-She appeared in over 100 films, and is accredited for her performances in many popular dance numbers as well as for her supporting and guest roles in many films.
+Kalpana Iyer (born 26 July 1956) is a former Indian actress and singer, best known for her work in Hindi cinema in the 1980s and 1990s.
+She appeared in over 100 films and became renowned for her performances in popular dance numbers, as well as for her supporting and guest roles.

 Career

-Modelling
+Pageantry

 She was the first runner-up at Miss India in 1978.
 She went on to represent her country at the Miss World 1978 beauty pageant where she was a top 15 semi-finalist.

 Acting

-Kalpana mostly appeared as a vamp in a number of Hindi films, continuing in the tradition of Bindu, Helen and Aruna Irani.
+Kalpana mostly appeared as a vamp woman in a number of Hindi films, continuing in the tradition of Bindu, Helen and Aruna Irani.
 Some of her famous dance numbers are "Hari om Hari" in Pyaara Dushman (1980), "Tu Mujhe Jaan" in Wardat (1981) and "Rambha Ho" in Armaan (1981).
 Some of her renowned films are Satte Pe Satta (1982), Disco Dancer (1982), Anjaam (1994), Raja Hindustani (1996), and Hum Saath Saath Hain (1999).
 She was critically acclaimed for her performance as a prison warden in Anjaam which also featured Bollywood superstars Madhuri Dixit and Shah Rukh Khan.
 As of 2019, Iyer has appeared in a variety of films, as well as working on television.